Al MacInnis: Calgary Flames

 MacInnis made his NHL debut with the Flames on December 30, 1981, against the Boston Bruins.
 He appeared in two games that season, and an additional fourteen in 1982–83 in seasons spent primarily with Kitchener at the junior level.
 He scored his first NHL point against the Toronto Maple Leafs on October 23, 1982.
 MacInnis began the 1983–84 season with the Colorado Flames of the Central Hockey League, scoring 19 points in 19 games before joining Calgary full-time.
 With the Flames, he scored 11 goals and 34 assists in 51 games and appeared in his first 11 postseason games during the 1984 Stanley Cup playoffs.

 A point-per-game pace in 1984–85 (66 points in 67 games) earned MacInnis his first All-Star Game appearance, playing in front of his hometown fans at the 1985 game in Calgary.
 He was voted a second-team All-Star for the 1986–87 NHL season, and started his first All-Star Game in 1988.
 He was a finalist for the James Norris Memorial Trophy as top defenceman in the league in three consecutive seasons, 1989, 1990 and 1991, but failed to win the award each time.

 Led by MacInnis' 31 points, the Flames won the first Stanley Cup championship in their history in 1989.
-He had four goals and five assists in six games in the final series against the Montreal Canadiens en route to winning the Conn Smythe Trophy as the most valuable player of the playoffs.
+He had four goals and five assists in six games in the Stanley Cup Final series against the Montreal Canadiens en route to winning the Conn Smythe Trophy as the most valuable player of the playoffs.
 MacInnis became the first defenceman to lead the league in postseason scoring, and he finished with a 17-game scoring streak, the longest by a defenceman in NHL history.